The album cover for Luk Thung; Dust-to-Digital

 Many of our readers are no doubt familiar with the work of Dust-to-Digital; as both a record label and a kind of cultural sensibility, Lance Ledbetter's project has not only served as a catalyst for the thriving reissue movement, but has pushed an audience to reconsider the deeper dynamics of a place and its people.

 Luk Thung continues in this direction, and provides an opportunity for many of us to expand our own deeper narrative of the rural arts.
-While many discussions of rural culture fail to consider the role of the rural diaspora, I cannot think of a single instance where we've thought of this geographical movement--from the Great Migration to the farm crisis of the 1980s--in an international context.
+While many discussions of rural culture fail to consider the role of the rural diaspora, I cannot think of many instances where we've thought of this geographical movement--from the Great Migration to the farm crisis of the 1980s--in an international context.
 Luk Thung provides such an opportunity.

 Here's Peter Doolan, editor of the Monrakplengthai music site, writing in the introduction to his liner notes: